mnsboev/Evidence-Examples/examples/gitlab-sbom/README.md

   jf rt docker-push $DOCKER_IMAGE_NAME_WITH_TAG $REPO_NAME --build-name=$BUILD_NAME --build-number=$BUILD_NUMBER
   ```
 - **Convert SBOM JSON to Markdown:**
+  This stage leverages GitLab's native security capabilities.
+By including the `Container-Scanning.gitlab-ci.yml` template in your main pipeline configuration, GitLab automatically runs a scanner against the image built in the previous stage.
+A key output of this scan is a `gl-container-scanning-report.json` artifact, which contains a detailed SBOM in CycloneDX format.
   ```bash
   python3 json-to-md.py
   ```
 - **Attach Evidence:**
+  The jf evd create command attaches the original SBOM report to the Docker image package in Artifactory.
+This creates a permanent, tamper-proof link between your image and its complete list of software components.
   ```bash
   jf evd create --package-name="${PACKAGE_NAME}" --package-version="${PACKAGE_VERSION}" --package-repo-name="${REPO_NAME}" --key="${PRIVATE_KEY}" --key-alias="${PRIVATE_KEY_ALIAS}" --predicate="${PREDICATE_FILE}" --predicate-type="${PREDICATE_TYPE}" --markdown="${MARKDOWN_FILE}"
   ```